x13-me/OfficeDocs-Exchange/Exchange/ExchangeOnline/security-and-compliance/mail-flow-rules/manage-mail-flow-rules.md

 You can create a mail flow rule by setting up a Data Loss Prevention (DLP) policy, creating a new rule, or by copying a rule.
 You can use the Exchange admin center (EAC) or Exchange Online PowerShell.

 > [!NOTE]
-> After you create or modify a mail flow rule, it can take up to 30 minutes for the new or updated rule to be applied to email.
+> After you create or modify a mail flow rule, it can take up to 30 minutes and more in some case for the new or updated rule to be applied to email.

 ### Use a DLP policy to create mail flow rules